 Want to get involved?

 Nothing about us, without us!
-Chartability has been vetted and tested by an array of people with disabilities, including folks who are blind, low-vision, have motor impairments, cognitive impairments (ASD and AD/HD), and color vision deficiency.
+Chartability has been vetted and tested by an array of people with disabilities, including folks who are blind, low-vision, have motor impairments, cognitive disability (Autism, vestibular disorders, and ADHD), and color vision deficiency.
 But even with all of that, it still could use more community contributors.
 The workbook’s online website is intended as the central source of collaboration and has a Github repo where community members can find out all the ways to get involved.
 The goal is for Chartability to grow into a community-driven, community-centered piece of work.

 Credits and Thanks